outlandishideas/sync/README.md

 a web server although the directory being synced does not have to be web accessible.
 The client initiates the connection and can be either another web server or a command line script.

+How it works
+---

+# Client collects list of existing files in destination folder (and subfolders), with size and modified dates
+# Client POSTs list to the server
+# Server gets list of files in source folder on server and compares this with list of files from client
+# Server returns list of new or modified files present on server
+# Client requests contents of each new or modified file and saves it to destination folder
+# Client sets last modified time of file to match server

+No attempt is made to send diffs; this is not rsync.
+Symlinks are not explicitly supported.
+All communication is via JSON data in the request/response body.

 Example
 ---